OpenNebula/docs/source/design_and_installation/quick_starts/qs_vdc.rst

 Step 5.
 Using the Cloud as a VDC Admin
 ================================================================================

-If you login as the 'web-dev-admin', you will see a simplified interface, the :ref:`vDC admin view <vdc_admin_view>`.
+If you login as the 'web-dev-admin', you will see a simplified interface, the :ref:`VDC admin view <vdc_admin_view>`.
 This view hides the physical infrastructure, but allows some administration tasks to be performed.

 |vdcadmin_dash|